Category Archives: Rod Taylor

 Grade: B+

 The V.I.P.’s (1963) is a sweeping drama set against a foggy London airport.
-It’s a very good film but hardly a masterpiece as the trials and tribulations of the stranded passengers are explored and sometimes intersect in standard ways.
+It’s a good film but hardly a masterpiece, as the trials and tribulations of the stranded passengers are explored and sometimes intersect in standard ways.

-Some stories are more interesting than others and the film has a soap opera style fixating on the glamorous and rich characters.
+Some stories are more interesting than others, and the film is in a soap opera style with glamorous and rich characters.

-One wonders if The V.I.P.’s influenced the creation of the film Airport (1970) seven years later, but the film itself is patterned after 1932’s Grand Hotel both distributed by Metro-Goldwyn-Mayer.
+One wonders if The V.I.P. influenced the creation of the film Airport (1970) seven years later.
+The film is patterned after 1932’s Grand Hotel, both of which were distributed by Metro-Goldwyn-Mayer.

 The all-star cast also features Louis Jourdan, Maggie Smith, Rod Taylor, Orson Welles, and the scene-stealing Margaret Rutherford.